 Jessica Henke is currently in her 27th year of teaching dance.
 She is a certified member of Dance Masters of America and Louisiana Association of Dance Masters.
 She received a Bachelor’s Degree in Business Management from the University of Southwestern Louisiana in 1993 and was a member of the Ragin’ Jazz Dance Team for four years, serving as captain and choreographer for 2 years.
 She was a dance instructor for Universal Dance Association for seven years, traveling across the U.S., as well as internationally, teaching high school and college cheer and dance teams.
 For five years, she performed on the Jerry Lewis Labor Day Telethon and the National Dance Team Championship, representing UDA.
 Jessica was also the coach and choreographer for the Lafayette High School Dance Team for nine years and has choreographed for several area high school dance teams.
 She was the Assistant Artistic Director of Jazz Extensions Dance Company and Classical Connections of Louisiana where she choreographed and performed for numerous Mardi Gras Balls and industrial shows.
 She attended Ballet West Summer Dance Intensive, and has studied with numerous teachers including, Lou Conte, Joseph Giocobbe, Bill Hastings, Bill Hotaling, and Finis Jhung.
 Jessica has broadened her love for teaching and is currently a second grade teacher at St. Edward Catholic School in New Iberia.
 Jessica lives in Lafayette with her husband, Roger, and their two children, Riley and Avery.
 Jessica loves learning and nurturing the untapped potential of every child she meets.

 Samantha has been dancing since the age of two and joined DW as a student in 2002.
 Starting in 2011, Samantha became an assistant helping classes of all ages.
 She attended Lafayette High where she was a part of the Performing Arts Academy.
 She was also a part of the dance team for three years, serving as Captain her Senior Year.
-She has been a part of UDA (Universal Dance Association) for four years where she travels to teach dance to high school dance teams around the country.
-She is currently attending ULL majoring in Marketing with a concentration in International Business and Business Law.
-When not in school, she is involved with Kappa Delta Sorority and recently became a member of the Ragin Jazz Dance Team.
-She is excited to continue her love of teaching to all of her students and wish to inspire them as much as they inspire her! .
+She has been apart of UDA (Universal Dance Association) for the past five years where she travels to teach dance teams around the country.
+She is a recent graduate of the University of Louisiana at Lafayette, majoring in Marketing with a concentration in Business Law.
+While attending UL, she was an active member of Kappa Delta Sorority and was a member of the Ragin Jazz Dance Team her senior year.
+She is excited to continue her love teaching to all of her students as she wishes to inspire them as they inspire her. .

 Ashley Trett Lombas began dancing her sophomore year at Lafayette High School where she served as captain of the dance team her senior year.
 After graduating high school in 1999, Ashley joined the Universal Dance Association, where she was a member for 4 years, served as Head Instructor her last 2 years, and choreographed for the association her final year.
 She joined the Dance Warehouse in 2001 then began teaching in 2003.
 Ashley attended the University of Louisiana at Lafayette where she obtained a Bachelor of Science degree in Business Management.
 She is currently employed as an Administrative Supervisor for AGI Packaged Pump Systems and is also an Independent Beauty Guide for LimeLife by Alcone.
 Ashley lives in Lafayette with her husband, Lane and their two children, Luke and Leni.
 Ashley’s approach to teaching is full of energy and passion which makes her students excited and eager to learn.